 How Satisfied Are You?

 What is satisfaction?
-Madison Avenue insists that it includes “beauty” and must be pursued by all means and to all ends.
+Hollywood insists that it includes “beauty” and must be pursued by all means and to all ends.
 We are asked to believe that to be truly satisfied with ourselves we must be truly beautiful.
-And yet in the fifty-third chapter of Isaiah we read that Jesus “had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him” (v.2, NIV).
-Apparently, in God’s value system appearance is not all that important!
-It’s what people do because of who they are that matters in the highest place, not how they dress it up or paint it on.
-Jesus, contrary to popular opinion in His day, was a divine success and gained satisfaction from knowing that “... the will of the Lord” prospered [or succeeded] in His hand (v.10).
+Yet in Isaiah 53, we read about Jesus: “There was nothing beautiful or majestic about his appearance, nothing to attract us to him” (Isa.
+53:2).
+Apparently, in God’s value system, appearance is not all that important!
+It’s what people do because of who they are that matter in the highest place, not how they dress it up or paint it on.
+Jesus, contrary to popular opinion in His day, was a divine success and gained satisfaction from knowing that “the Lord’s good plan will prosper in his hands” (Isa.
+53:10).

 The one who concentrates on pleasing him before death discovers that after the crushing and the cross there will be the crown!
 So be it.

 Lord, it is so easy to buy into the world’s definition of satisfaction.
 There have been days when I’ve been foolishly running in circles, chasing what I should know will not bring any real happiness.
 You are my true source of joy, happiness, and satisfaction.
 Keep me in the peace of Your presence, and give me more ways to serve and please You.
 Only You can lead me into the place I long to be.
 Amen.